Terms & Conditions For Mobiles

 Ice: means Ice Telecommunications Ltd, trading as Ice Comms, of Crewe House, 4 Oak Street, Crewe, Cheshire CW2 7BX registered in England with company number 09180490.

 Line: a mobile communications telephone number commencing with the numbers 07.

-Minimum Period: the minimum period of the Contract of 2 years from the Commencement Date or such other longer period as may be specified in the Order or the Network Contract (including, but not limited to, a period referred to in the Order as contract length, length, term, minimum term, period or contract period).
+Minimum Period: the minimum period of the Contract of 2 years from the Commencement Date or connection of the Services (whichever is the latter) or such other longer period as may be specified in the Order or the Network Contract (including, but not limited to, a period referred to in the Order as contract length, length, term, minimum term, period or contract period).

 Mobile Equipment: any mobile or wireless device, handset, tablet, USB data drive, data card, memory card, SIM card or similar device or card provided to the Customer under the Contract and or the Mobile Equipment Leasing Contract for use in connection with the Services.

 Mobile Equipment Leasing Contract: the mobile equipment leasing contract between the customer and a third party whereby some or all of the Mobile equipment detailed in the Order is provided to the Customer by a third party.

 MVNO Services: means services whereby Ice are leasing telephone and data spectrum from a Network Provider acting as a mobile virtual network operator (under the name Ice Mobile or any other name operated by Ice Telecommunications Ltd) and the provision of telecommunications and data services which does not require the Customer to enter in to a separate Network Contract in addition to the Contract.